Gilbert W. Lindsay: Public service

 Lindsay became involved in Democratic and labor politics and became so influential that his bosses in Water and Power "called on him to turn out the black vote on various bond issues."
+In 1939, he served as campaign manager for Fay E. Allen, who was the first black woman elected to public office in a major American city.
 He was on the board of directors of the National Association for the Advancement of Colored People from 1953 to 1958 and was also an NAACP vice president.
 He was tapped by City Council candidate Kenneth Hahn as his aide to turn out the black vote.
 Hahn won and when he later became a county supervisor he appointed Lindsay as a field deputy, a job that Lindsay held for ten years, until 1963.